-This article is not meant for you to perfect advanced tactics on such a Whitetail, or the more regularly patterned buck ‘The Swamp Monster’.
-(For that you can reference my book on suburban hunting).
-This is meant to bring to light one of the most frustrating and impossible truths in suburban and urban deer hunting- the rut.
+This article cannot help you perfect advanced tactics on such a whitetail or the more regularly patterned buck, “The Swamp Monster.”
+My book on suburban hunting can if you need it.
+Instead, this article is meant to bring one of the most frustrating facts about urban deer hunting to light—the rut.

-The rut, as we all know it, is a frenzy of reckless deer behavior marked by the consistent chaos that seems completely devoid of reason.
-Many of us will welcome that window of opportunity for bucks to make their daylight mistakes.
-That’s all fun and good, and often relies heavily on luck.
-The tragic and frustrating result is a viciously unforgiving late season.
+As we all might know, the rut is a frenzy of reckless deer behavior marked by a consistency devoid of apparent cause.
+Many of us welcome the window of opportunity provided by the daylight mistakes of bucks.
+That might be all fun and good (and require a lot of luck).
+The tragic and frustrating result is a vicious, unforgiving late season.

-After the dust settles of all the random chases, mating frenzies, and breeding, deer will return to their core area.
-Unfortunately in suburban America, what was a run of joyous mating rites now has become a mature buck’s nightmare.
-That highway they bounded across, parking lot they ran circles in, or the schoolyard they casually passed through (and whatever other human infested obstacle they boldly ventured in the fogged mindset of the rut), has now become an almost impossible challenge.
+After the dust settles—the random chases, mating frenzies, breeding—deer return to their core area.
+Unfortunately for mature bucks in suburban America, joyous mating rites are replaced with a nightmare.
+The highway they bounded across, the parking lot they ran circles in, and the schoolyard they passed through now pose an impossible challenge.

-This is the truth about suburban bucks core areas, and it is a theory to consider when making plans to effectively hunt your buck of a lifetime.
-When presented with the true fear of this potential doom, I will often hunt the early season more aggressively, leaving the idea of the late season redemption a long shot if needed.
+This is the truth about suburban buck core areas and you have to consider it when planning to hunt your buck of a lifetime.
+I often hunt the early season more aggressively when presented with this potential doom.
+There is always the long shot of a late season redemption if I need it.

-I would love to hear any of these core area changes you have experienced, leave comments below.
+I would love to hear your experience with any of these core area changes, so leave comments below!